nutgaard/build-your-own-react/README.md

 Great, we are now able to create **one** HTML element!
 In order to render more than one element we need to handle children.

-To do so we have to extend the `mount()` function in `VDomNode.js` to iterate over possible children:
+To do so we have to extend the `mount()` function in `VDomNode.ts` to iterate over possible children:

 The following call to `ReactDOM.render()`..